 Managing stress is an important skill to learn, particularly when working in high-pressure roles.
+Stress in nursing can be a significant issue.
 Nurses often spend a huge amount of mental, emotional and physical energy caring for others – but unfortunately struggle to find the time to look after their own wellbeing.
 A survey conducted by The Royal College of Nursing found a high level of stress amongst respondents, who attributed it to their long working hours combined with unattainable time pressures and high workloads.

 In most nursing roles, a certain degree of stress is unavoidable.
 However, spotting the signs early on and managing it effectively can be key to maintaining a healthy work-life